niatifatah-art/niatifatah-art/README.md

 ---

-## 💬 As the wise men say:"Keep your eyes on the prize.
-Discipline is the only bridge between goals and accomplishment!"
+> “As the wise men say:"Keep your eyes on the prize.
+Discipline is the only bridge between goals and accomplishment!”
-> “The man who moves a mountain begins by carrying away small stones.”

 ---

-## 😎
 <p align="center">
   <picture>
     <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/abozanona/abozanona/output/pacman-contribution-graph-dark.svg">